amacian/ABF/README.md

 - validationSynthetic.py (to generate synthetic traffic and validate the filter behavior)
 - processTraces.py (to process and run the CAIDA traces)
 - GenericAdaptiveBloomFilter.py (Adaptive Bloom Filter implementation)
+- GenericAdaptiveBloomFilterCheckGroup.py (Alternative GenericAdaptiveBloomFilter.
+When swapping, it checks if the new set of functions also produces a FP.
+If so, iterates to the next set and keeps doing it until no FP is produced or the original set is reached.)
 - GenericSlowMemoryRepresentation.py (Simulates the slow memory storing the different copies of the Bloom-1 filter)
 - GenericHashFunctionsMD5.py (Generates the hash function to select the word and the groups of hash functions to select the bits using MD5)
 - GenericHashFunctionsMD5.py (Generates the hash function to select the word and the groups of hash functions to select the bits using SHA512)